- Faculty and staff receive a network-accessible online file storage allocation from CAEN called a Windows Home Directory.

 How to Access your Windows Home Directory

-For more information on accessing the files stored in your Windows Home Directory, refer to our knowledge base.
+For instructions on accessing the files stored in your Windows Home Directory, refer to our knowledge base.